magicalpipelines/ksql-udf-quickstart/README.md

 Maven archetypes of KSQL UDFs / UDAFs

 # To Do
-- Add UDF / UDAF examples
+- Expand UDF / UDAF examples
-- Publish to Maven central

 # Install Locally
 Install to local maven repo.